ElGrorg/R3-MNE-Reachy-Astromech/README.md

 r3-mne --gradio
 ```

 By default, the app runs in console mode for direct audio interaction.
-Use the `--gradio` flag to launch a web UI served locally at http://127.0.0.1:7860/ (required when running in simulation mode).
+Use the `--gradio` flag to launch a web UI served locally at http://127.0.0.1:7860/ (Currently required when running).
 ### CLI options

 | Option | Default | Description |